Mqlvin/bear-game/README.md

 <br>
 Hence, I used vanilla HTML/CSS/JS with a text-based system I developed in order to easily provide a bit more functionality than a plain old CLI would.
 The backend is written (scruffily) in Python using `flask` and `flask-sock` for serving the web resources and providing the websocket server.
-I used this stack as it's once of the easiest and fastest ways to get functionality with as little effort as possible.
 <br>

 ### To play